unclehowell/os.hotspotbnb.com/README.md

 <td style="width: 287px;">&nbsp;</td>
 </tr>
 <tr>
-<td style="width: 295px; text-align: center;">In Hotspot Mode Wave creates a new Wi-Fi Station with Faster Internet Speeds.
-Wave's Menu &amp; Apps can be also accessed from any device connected to the Hotspot (by simply typing 'Wave' into the web browser)</td>
+<td style="width: 295px; text-align: center;">In Hotspot Mode Unclehowell creates a new Wi-Fi Station with Faster Internet Speeds.
+Unclehowell's Menu &amp; Apps can be also accessed from any device connected to the Hotspot (by simply typing 'Unclehowell' into the web browser)</td>
 <td style="width: 287px;">&nbsp;</td>
 </tr>
 </tbody>